DIY Solar Water Heater

 Installing a DIY Solar Water Heater

 One thing that can often intimidate the DIY solar water heater installer is plumbing.
 But it turns out that plumbing truly is not rocket science (who knew?).
-And the internet (full of its opinions, man) is also a great plumbing instructor.
+And the internet is also a great plumbing instructor.
 For example, we recommend PEX piping on our projects because it is an inexpensive and easy to install alternative to copper.

 Here’s a quick video that shows you how to make PEX crimp connections:

 Santa Cruz, CA 95060

 ©2011-2019 Sunbank Solar, Inc.